markfinger/django-ordered-m2m/README.md

 `ordered_m2m.fields.OrderedManyToManyField`
 -------------------------------------------
-Super-sets of `ManyToManyField`, the primary difference is that they dynamically contribute an extra method to the class which allows you to receive the relations in the order specified by the admin's widget.
+Dynamically contributes a extra method to the parent class which allows you to receive the relations in the order specified by the admin's widget.

 For example: if your field was named `categories`, the ordered set of relations will be named `categories_ordered`.

-The extra method returns the relations in a standard Python List.
+`*_ordered` returns the relations in a standard Python List.

+Inherits from `django.db.models.ManyToManyField`.

 `ordered_m2m.models.OrderedM2M`
 -------------------------------
-Provides an extra field, `_ordered_m2m_ordering` which is used by each of the widgets to store their ordering.
+Provides an extra TextField, `_ordered_m2m_ordering`, which is used by each of the widgets to store their ordering.

+Inherits from `django.db.models.Model`.

 `ordered_m2m.admin.OrderedM2MAdmin`
 -----------------------------------
-handles the legwork for setting up the widgets.
+Handles the legwork of setting up the widgets.

+Inherits from `django.contrib.admin.ModelAdmin`.